veritone/V3-Engine-Examples/README.md

 Examples of how to build a cognitive engine.

-Check out the hello-world folder above.

-For complete, detailed info on building the Hello World project, see the. tutorial at https://docs.veritone.com/#/developer/engines/tutorial/.
+For detailed info on building a cognitive engine, see the. tutorial at https://docs.veritone.com/#/developer/engines/tutorial/.